 Unless you want to pay $10 for a five-minute call, it’s best to specifically ask for it to be turned off.
 We’ve had situations in which housekeepers have made calls from a guest’s phone.

 If you request a king bed, there’s no guarantee

 No matter how confident the reservations agent sounds, call the hotel directly and make the request again a few days before you travel.
 Then do it again on the day of.
 If we still don’t have one when you get there and you’re nice about it, we may comp your breakfast or upgrade you to a suite.
 No matter what your bed size, use these 17 tips for sleeping better while you’re staying in a hotel.

 Our policy is to automatically upgrade people if we’ve got the space—but I’m not going to do it if you’re snarky.

 It seems to have gone out of fashion to tip your housekeeper

 Most are paid minimum wage with the expectation of tips.
 Take care of them and they’ll take care of you.
-Here’s how to make your hotel stay as safe and healthy as possible.
+Make sure you know to avoid these 13 questions you should never ask hotel staff.